Ignis-g/journey_map/README.md

 # Journey Map Tracker

 This is a simple Python script for tracking the positions of two characters in the game "Journey."
-It utilizes the tkinter library for the GUI, the Pillow (PIL) library for image manipulation, and the ReadWriteMemory library for reading and writing memory values.
+It utilizes the tkinter library for the GUI, the Pillow (PIL) library for image manipulation, and the ReadWriteMemory library for reading memory values.

 ## Features